 Next, sprinkle baking soda onto the area.
 Scrub the stain with the stiff brush and don’t be gentle.
 This is a stubborn stain and the longer it’s been there and built up over many trips through the laundry, the more stubborn it has become.

-You want to work the magic combo of Blue Dawn, Hydrogen Peroxide and Baking Soda deep into the garment’s fibers.
-Make sure you are working beyond the visible margins of the stain to so that you are not missing any of the stain.
+You want to work the magic combo of Blue Dawn, hydrogen peroxide, and baking soda deep into the garment’s fibers.
+Make sure you are working beyond the visible margins of the stain so that you are not missing any of the stain.